 Learning Objectives are listed below Big Ideas.
 These Learning Objectives are skills that students are expected to know how to do for the exam.

-Big Idea 1: Limits
+Big Idea 1: Change

-- Determine limits of functions
+- Determine the rate of change

 - Analyze functions for intervals of continuity or points of discontinuity